 Scanning electron microscopy (SEM) techniques were used to closely examine and characterise the surfaces of the fractured carry-through spar and to further support the visual assessment.
+Semi-quantitative energy dispersive x-ray spectroscopy was also used to assist in analysis of the products that had formed within the corrosion pits (refer to Appendix A for additional detail).

-8 Critical crack size is the length at which a crack becomes unstable at certain applied stress.
+Critical crack size is the length at which a crack becomes unstable at certain applied stress.
 In an unstable crack, crack propagation, once started, continues spontaneously without an increase in magnitude of the applied stress.
 Overstress failure occurs very rapidly once an advancing crack reaches a critical size.